In Washington, you can restore your right to possess and own a firearm if you are convicted of a domestic violence offense.

 Class A felonies are the most serious crimes in Washington.
 They carry a maximum possible punishment of life in prison.

-Here are the most commonly charged Class A felonies in Washington:
+Here are the most common Class A felonies in Washington

 - Aggravated murder

 - Murder in the second degree

 - Robbery in the first degree